 - The CF card is a precision device.
 Do not drop the memory card or subject it to vibration.
 Doing so could damage the images recorded on them. - Do not store or use a memory card near anything having a strong magnetic field such as a TV set, speakers, or magnet.
 Also avoid places prone to having static electricity.
 Otherwise, the images recorded on the CF card might be lost. - Do not leave memory cards in direct sunlight or near a heat source.
-Doing so can warp the cards and make them unusable. - Do not spill any liquid onto the CF card. - Always store your CF cards in a case to protect the data stored on them. - Non-Canon CF cards may not be able to record and playback images.
-Using Canon CF cards is recommended. - Do not bend the card or subject it to any excessive force or physical shock. - Do not store CF cards in hot, dusty, or humid locations.
+Doing so can warp the cards and make them unusable. - Do not spill any liquid onto the CF card. - Always store your CF cards in a case to protect the data stored on them. - Do not bend the card or subject it to any excessive force or physical shock. - Do not store CF cards in hot, dusty, or humid locations.